EBolle/NLP-Weather-dataset/README.md

 11. Download the output .json files from S3 and merge into 1 zipped nlp-weather dataset file

-Once the Spark script is finished running and the files are correctly downloaded to S3, you may execute the following
+Once the Spark script is finished and the files are correctly downloaded to S3, you may execute the following command:
-command:

 ```bash
 python local_utils/s3_to_local.py
 ```

-This script created an `output` sub folder in the project folder with the zipped `nlp_weather_dataset`.
+This script creates an `output` subfolder in the project folder with the zipped `nlp_weather_dataset`.
+You are now ready to start your NLP research and analysis.

 ## Contact